wal-co/number_guesser_game_webpage/README.md

 Click next round to start a new round.

 KNOWN BUGS:
-1) User can type in a number greater than 9 and the game will not work
+1) User can type in a number greater than 9, the highest random number possible for the target is 9, so the user should not guess higher than that.

-2)